Building 2.jpg

 12324630754_04f0a12dfc_mod.jpg

-Mac’s Old House is a 99-year-old historic treasure in Contra Costa County.
+Mac’s Old House is a 100-year-old historic treasure in Contra Costa County.

-In 1983, the current owner Gary Noe purchased the restaurant, but that is not where the story of Mac’s begins.
+In 1983, current owner Gary Noe purchased the restaurant—but that’s not where the story of Mac’s begins.

-Together, Gary and manager/head chef, Rick Cook transformed Mac’s into the iconic restaurant that it is.
-In 1969, when Rick was 15 years old, he began working at the restaurant Bertolas in Oakland, and by the time he was 22 he was managing it.
-Bertolas was a family-style Italian restaurant that was popular for its fairly priced quality food and cocktails.
-They had multiple locations throughout the Bay Area and were open from 1932 until the 1990s.
+Together, Gary and Manager/Head Chef Rick Cook transformed Mac’s into the beloved institution it is today.
+Rick began his restaurant career in 1969 at the age of 15, working at Bertola’s in Oakland.
+By the time he was 22, he was managing it.
+Opened in the 1930s by Louie Pasquinelli, Bertola’s was a popular family-style Italian restaurant known for its quality food and cocktails at fair prices, with multiple locations throughout the Bay Area until the 1990s.

-Mac’s Old House was an immediate success and Gary and Rick have continued to run it together for the past 40 years.
+Mac’s Old House was an immediate success and Gary and Rick constinued to run it together for 42 years.